Bottoms. We all have them, but how strong is yours?

 Can I strengthen my weak Glutes?

 Yes!
 The great thing about the human body is that it is highly adaptable and trainable.
 By correctly identifying which muscles are weaker, and which muscles are over compensating, you can train your Glutes to activate properly.
-At Bodytrack Health and Fitness, our team of Accredited Exercises Physiologists can assess your movement patterns and design an exercise program to strengthen your Glutes.
+Not sure what exercises to do?
+We’ve put together 5 Exercises to Kick-start your Glutes.